-Foreign students may apply for a limited LOA as long as they are in compliance with all governmental and University requirements and regulations.
+International students may apply for a limited LOA as long as they are in compliance with all governmental and University requirements and regulations.
+International Students must meet with the International Student Advisor prior to requesting a LOA to ensure compliance with the requirements.